Johannesburg

 Chopstix

-Occupying one of the small ground-floor premises at Melville's 27 Boxes' centre, this tiny Chinese eatery, Chopstix, opened in 2021 and quickly made a name for itself in the neighbourhood, setting social media ablaze with rapturous praise for its dim sum offerings.
+Occupying one of the small ground-floor premises at Melville's 27 Boxes centre, the tiny Chinese eatery Chopstix opened in 2021 and quickly made a name for itself in the neighbourhood, setting social media ablaze with rapturous praise for its dim sum offerings.
 It's fair to say that this restaurant now has a cult following.
 High on the list of favourite dishes are the authentic steamed dumplings and crispy potstickers, fluffy pork buns, brothy noodle bowls, and a crunchy cucumber salad, all available to sit in or takeaway.
-Leading the kitchen is owner Charlie Chen who also loves to work on regularly bringing new and interesting traditional dishes onto the menu that local diners may be less familiar with.
+Leading the kitchen is owner Charlie Chen, who also loves to work on regularly bringing new and interesting traditional dishes that local diners may be less familiar with to the menu.
+Chopstix has a second venue at 94 Conrad Drive, Blairgowrie.
+To book, call +27 83 289 1952.

-Chopstix has quickly become a Melville institution.
+Chopstix is a Melville institution.
 Photo: Johannesburg In Your Pocket.

 PRON (People's Republic of Noodles)

-Emma Chen has a second Joburg restaurant, the casual noodle spot PRON in Linden.
+Emma Chen (of Red Chamber fame) has a second Joburg restaurant, the casual noodle spot PRON in Linden.
 Launched in 2015, Chen decided to go back to her roots and pay homage to the tastes of her childhood, specifically the northern Chinese food that she grew up with.
 This means no deep-fried dishes, no rice, and definitely no sweet and sour sauces.
-Chen's northern Chinese cuisine centres on noodles made on-site in the traditional northern Chinese fashion using wheat rather than rice to achieve a thick, chunky noodle with a bite, served in a hearty, subtly flavoured broth.
+Chen's northern Chinese cuisine centres on noodles made on site in the traditional northern Chinese fashion using wheat rather than rice to achieve a thick, chunky noodle with a bite, served in a hearty, subtly flavoured broth.
 Noodle options include spicy beef, tofu and vegetable, chashao pork, or Szechuan chilli chicken.
 Order some of the traditional crispy bread to snack on for starters, and don't leave without trying the kimchi (a spicy Korean condiment).
+To book, call +27 65 555 1211.

 Chinese kitsch fun at PRON in Linden.